shaunpurslow/findShelter/README.md

 # Find shelter

-Find Shelter allows anyone to search for shelters within thier shelters and see thier real time bed availability and get directions from thier current location.
-The bed availability data is pwoered by a shelter management software on the admin side, that allows shelters to manag thier day to day guest intake.
+A full stack React / Node + Express application for community members / the public to find real time bed availability for shelters in their city.
+Bed availability data is provided via a backend admin dashboard for shelters to manage their guest check in and check out.

 ## Preview